 Short Course 2: Advanced Topics in Neuroscience: Neurological Disorders (one-week course)

-New for 2017, we offer an advanced short course on neurological disorders, which are diseases of the brain, spinal cord, and/or peripheral nerves.
+This advanced topics course examines neurological disorders, which are diseases of the brain, spinal cord, and/or peripheral nerves.
 Given that the nervous system controls other bodily organs, the effects of neurological disorders are often severe and sometimes devastating.
 We will explore mental and mood disorders (e.g. addiction, depression), movement disorders (e.g. dystonia, tremor, chorea), sensory system dysfunction (e.g. deafness, sensory processing disorder, chronic pain, phantom limb syndrome), neurodegenerative conditions (Parkinson's, Alzheimer's, Lou Gehrig's diseases), developmental disruptions (neural tube defects, microcephaly, autism spectrum disorder, fetal alcohol syndrome), and more.
 In each case, symptoms, prevalence, etiology, treatment, and research models will be introduced using text books, case studies, and research reports.
 This is a great opportunity to refine your interests in neuroscience and meet some local experts in clinical neuroscience.
 While helpful to have already taken the Neuroscience Boot Camp, it is not required.

 Note: All participants must be at least 16 years of age by the start of the courses, and can only take the courses if parents or guardians complete required permissions related to visiting research facilities.

 Students are expected to provide their own transportation between their homes and the program site on a daily basis.
 Students are also expected to provide their own meals.
 Housing will not be arranged for participants from outside Atlanta.